richb-intermapper/ChartDataSurvey/ReadMe.txt

 about the chart data files of an InterMapper server, as well as aging information about each chart data file.
 It collects the information, and dumps it to a file with this tab-delimited format:

-map-ID chart-ID os-creation-date os-last-modified first-timestamp last-timestamp file-size
+map-ID chart-ID file-size os-creation-date os-last-modified first-timestamp last-timestamp inactive-time

 The probe runs the command-line program and saves the data to the InterMapper Settings/Temporary folder.
 The status window shows the name of the saved file, and has a URL that allows it to be retrieved using a web browser.

-The probe has a built-in poll_interval of one million seconds (about 11.5 days), although Cmd/Ctl-K will reprobe it.
+The probe has a built-in poll_interval of one million seconds (about 11.5 days), although Cmd/Ctl-K will reprobe it immediately

 The output filename has this format: CharDataFiles-ddMMMyyyyhhmm